Mahsa-Arbabi/forloooop/README.md

 # forloooop
- find umbers in an array with 9 sum by for
+ find numbers in an array with 9 sum by for